Abandoned Town, Capricorn

 Werner unhooked the pistol at his side, turned it around, and handed it to Nico.
 Gilbert tensed as Nico hesitantly reached out to accept it.

 “A precautionary measure,” Werner said.
 He nodded at the window.
-“Roughly five miles north from here, you will find a party of Ophiuchians who are here to address our current conflict with the Aquarians.
+“Roughly 8 kilometers north from here, you will find a party of Ophiuchians who are here to address our current conflict with the Aquarians.
 When you get to them, you will tell them that you are a traveler who was caught up in the conflict.
 You will not tell them you were a prisoner here nor that you were aiding the Aquarians.
 From there, you will take the train home.
 Is that clear?”

 Nico blinked dazedly before he nodded.